 Ýlir begins on the fifth week of winter and on a Monday.
 It’s name is again one of those that are unclear in origin, but it has been suggested it refers to jól, Yule.

 Þorri is probably one of the most known of the Icelandic months since it’s celebrated with huge feasts of traditional Icelandic cuisine to this day.
-In old times it was a religious feast that was then forgotten for a long time, only to be picked up again at the end of the 19th century.
 The name has been suggested to mean several things but one popular theory is that it’s been a celebration of the god Þorri (not to be confused with Ása-Þór, Thor), a god of frost.

 If you’re lucky you may be invited over to a Þorrablót, a feast held during this month, but since most of them are private you would need to know some locals to be able to partake.
 Some restaurants, however, have a Þorri menu nowadays.
 Just be warned that it’s going to mean lots of food that’s – er – to put it politely, acquired taste due to the process of lactose curing that was widely used to preserve meat in the old days.
 Dishes include for example hákarl (cured/rotten shark), hrútspungar (pressed ram testicles) and hvalspík (pickled whale blubber).
 However, there will be some very tasty foods as well and plenty of Svarti Dauði brennivín (Black Death vodka).